-With strategic meeting management programs, negativity is usually rooted in the fact that people don’t like change.
-When an SMMP is implemented, it shakes up the process for buying meetings and events.
-The simple act of calling the hotel down the street for a small meeting is replaced with a brief on-line meeting registration, which triggers a request-for-proposal process ensuring at least three bids.
+With strategic meetings-management programs, negativity is usually rooted in the fact that people don’t like change.
+When an SMMP is implemented throughout an organization, it shakes up the process people use for buying meetings and events.
+For many employees, simply calling the hotel down the street for a small meeting is being replaced with a brief online meeting registration, which triggers a request-for-proposal process ensuring at least three hotel bids.

-There’s good news all around with this change: It protects the buyer and the company by ensuring a competitive purchasing process and guards the occasional planner from any inference of conflict of interest.
-Although this new process may not seem as easy as calling the hotel that has been used in the past, the benefits for the company far outweigh the perceived efficiency of unmanaged purchasing for smaller events.
-For example: Once a meeting is registered in the tool, the information is capture electronically, which can lead to pre-populating a meeting website for the participants as well as saving time and avoiding duplicate entry for the planner.
+There’s actualy good news all around with this change: It protects the buyer and the company by ensuring a competitive purchasing process while guarding the occasional planner from any appearance of a conflict of interest.
+Although this new process might not seem as easy as calling the hotel, the benefits to the company far outweigh the slight efficiencies of unmanaged purchasing for smaller events.
+For example: Once a meeting is registered in the tool, the details are captured electronically, which allows for pre-populating a meeting website for the participants as well as saving time by avoiding duplicate entry for the planner.
 Also, that event's data gets added to the pile for negotiating volume discounts with hotel companies in the future.

 • Process efficiency, time savings, elimination of duplicate entry

-• Trained professionals do the challenging sourcing, negotiating, and contracting
+• Trained professionals do the more-challenging tasks: sourcing, negotiating, and contracting

-• Occasional planners still get to do the fun planning and operation of the meeting and event.
+• Occasional planners still get to handle the interesting planning and operational elements of a meeting or event

-• Doing the right thing to help the company to save money, reduce risk, and ensure duty of care for employees.
+• It's the right thing to help the company save money, ensure quality, reduce risk, and fulfill the duty of care for employees and other participants

 Although this example of managing negativity around change focuses on meetings management, it's likely you will find these value propositions applicable in other situations where you must work hard to win over hearts and minds to a new process or environment.